spatie/laravel-personal-data-export/README.md

 - `$zipFilename`: the name of the zip filename.
 - `$user`: the user for which this zip has been created.

-### PersonalDataHasBeenDownloaded
+### PersonalDataExportDownloaded

-This event will be fired after the personal data zip has been download.
+This event will be fired after the export has been download.
 It has two public properties:
 - `$zipFilename`: the name of the zip filename.
 - `$user`: the user for which this zip has been created.